Baby Tooth Survey: Legislative impact

-The results of the Baby Tooth Survey found that strontium-90 levels in deciduous teeth had almost tripled since the start of nuclear testing.
+The preliminary results in 1961 of the Baby Tooth Survey found that strontium-90 levels in deciduous teeth had almost tripled since the start of nuclear testing.
 Strontium-90 has been documented as a carcinogen and has been confirmed to cause cancer in animals such as mice, rats, rabbits, and dogs.
 These findings have led scientists to conclude that strontium-90 likely causes cancer in humans.
 These results led to citizens organizing to protest the issue of above ground nuclear testing, citing the results of the Baby Tooth Survey as a key reason for change.
 These results were then shared with President John F. Kennedy.
-Upon seeing the results of the St. Louis Baby Tooth Survey, Kennedy signed the Partial Nuclear Test Ban Treaty to end above ground nuclear testing.
+Upon seeing the results of the St. Louis Baby Tooth Survey, Kennedy signed the Partial Nuclear Test Ban Treaty in 1963 to end above ground nuclear testing.

 Ethical consideration and public participation

-The Baby Tooth Survey raised important questions about how research should be done, especially when it involves children.
-One big concern was whether parents fully understood what they were agreeing to.
-The collection of children's teeth also raised privacy concerns and possible risks.
-Since the survey involved sensitive information, it was important to protect participants' identities and share the results carefully.
-On the other hand, the survey was a good example of public participation in science.
-It allowed people to help by sending in baby teeth to see how nuclear testing affected radiation levels.
-This kind of public involvement is an early example of “citizen science”, where regular people helped scientists by collecting important information for research.
+The Baby Tooth Survey raised questions about how research should be done, especially when it involves children.
+A large concern was whether or not parents fully understood what they were agreeing to.
+The collection of children's teeth also raised privacy concerns.
+Since the survey involved sensitive information, the participants' identities had to be protected and the results shared carefully.
+On the other hand, the survey served as an example of public participation in science.
+It allowed people to participate by sending in baby teeth to determine how nuclear testing affected radiation levels.
+This kind of public involvement is an early example of “citizen science”, where regular people collected information for research.
 By participating, the public helped raise awareness about the dangers of radiation and encouraged action against nuclear testing.
 The survey showed how involving the public in science can lead to change and make governments take responsibility for health risks caused by their actions.